Brief

 vd_fw_set_vsync_on(1); // Enable VSYNC

-while (vd_fw_running()) { // Check if user closed the window
+while (vd_fw_running()) { // Check if the window is closed

 int w, h;